April 2010 Maoist attack in Dantewada: Ambush

 According to police reports, 300 fighters initially attacked a convoy of the paramilitary Central Reserve Police Force (CRPF) in the Talmetla area as they were returning from an operation.
 India's home minister P Chidambaram said that it appeared that the forces had "walked" into a rebel ambush by returning to the police base via the same route they had come.
 "Something has gone very wrong.
 They seem to have walked into a trap set by the [Maoists] and casualties are quite high," he said.
 Police sources reported that the Maoists triggered two land mines targeting the mine protected vehicles carrying the jawans.
 The attack took place when the CRPF unit belonging to the 62 Battalion entered the forest for an operation between 6 and 7 am and were ambushed by the Maoists.

 Repercussions

 The attacks were seen as a setback for efforts to clear the eastern regions of the Naxals in order to open up areas rich in iron, coal, bauxite, and manganese to investment.
 NMDC Ltd. operates its biggest iron-ore mine, while Essar Steel Ltd. plan a $1.5 billion steel plant in the district.
 The Associated Chambers of Commerce and Industry of India (ASSOCHAM) in a statement said "If such activities continue, investments do get impacted and even committed investments would fly away."

-CPI activist Kartam Joga was arrested in connection with the attacks on 14 September 2010.
+CPI (Maoist) activist Kartam Joga was arrested in connection with the attacks on 14 September 2010.
 His arrest has been controversial and was condemned by Amnesty International, who described the charges as "fabricated" and named him a prisoner of conscience.